 One of the foremost obstacles to the incorporation of financial literacy in K-12 education was the issue of curricular constraints.
 With the onus on schools to prepare students in excess subjects ranging from English and mathematics to science and social studies, there was often insufficient room for specialized courses in economics or personal finance (Hanson & Mandell, 2009, p.
 7).

 Another significant challenge was the lack of adequately trained educators in this specialized field.
-Over 80% of K-12 educators had not taken a relevant class in the past 3 years, and over 60% had never taken a related college course (Way & Holden, 2009, p.
+Over 80% of K-12 educators had not taken a relevant class in the past three years, and over 60% had never taken a related college course (Way & Holden, 2009, p.
 76).
-How are young people expected to function in an economically digital society given this learning environment?
+How are young people expected to function in an economically digital society, given this learning environment?

 Socioeconomic disparities further compounded the issue.
 Students from low-income families or disadvantaged educational districts were often bereft of high-quality educational resources, including courses in finance or economics.
 This structural inequity perpetuated a vicious cycle of financial illiteracy and economic instability (Sherraden et al., 2015).
 Moreover, the financial landscape underwent profound transformations with new investment choices per financial instruments and technologies.
-The teachers, curriculum, and pedagogical approaches did not always adapt to these rapid changes, making some educational experiences obsolete or irrelevant (Lusardi & Mitchell, 2014, p.
+The teachers, curriculum, and pedagogical approaches did not continuously adapt to these rapid changes, making some educational experiences obsolete or irrelevant (Lusardi & Mitchell, 2014, p.
 38-39).

 The measurement of financial literacy presented several challenges in itself.
 One challenge was that financial literacy involved many concepts, such as budgeting, investing, and understanding the risks associated with various financial investments.
-Additionally, financial literacy was a dynamic concept constantly changing per financial markets, economic developments, and a digital society.
+Additionally, financial literacy was a dynamic concept constantly changing per financial markets, economic developments, and digital society.
 Even though standardized tests like the National Assessment of Educational Progress (NAEP) offered some insight into financial literacy, they were not able to capture the full scope of financial literacy, which was influenced by many factors, such as practical experience, familial backgrounds, and individual dispositions (Hung et al., 2009).

 Finally, there existed a gap between policy intention and actual implementation.
 Organizations advocating for financial literacy lacked the mandate or the resources to enforce consistent educational practices across different states, contributing to the inefficacy of these programs (Walstad & Rebeck, 2008).